On the subcritical self-catalytic branching Brownian motions: Introduction

 \item[\eq ] Each particle moves as independent Brownian motions unless one of the following ordinary branching or catalytic branching occurs. \item[\eq ] Each particle induces an ordinary branching according to an independent exponential clock of rate $\beta_{\mathrm o}$.
 When an ordinary branching occurs, the corresponding particle will be killed and be replaced, at its location of death, by a random number of new particles.
 This random number will be independently sampled according to the ordinary offspring law $(p_k)_{k= 0}^\infty$. \item[\eq ] Each unordered pair of particles induces a catalytic branching according to an independent exponential clock of rate $ \frac{1}{2}\beta_{\mathrm c} $ with respect to their intersection local time.
 When a catalytic branching occurs, the corresponding pair of particles will both be killed and be replaced, at their mutual location of death, by a random number of new particles.
 This random number will be independently sampled according to the catalytic offspring distribution $(q_k)_{k= 0}^\infty$. \end{itemize} Note that, producing one child in an ordinary branching, or two children in a catalytic branching, does not change the configuration of the particle profile at the occurring time of that branching.
 Therefore, we can assume, without loss of generality, that $p_1 = q_2 = 0$.
-We say the ordinary branching is subcritical, critical, or supercritical, according to $\sum_{k\in \mathbb Z_+} kp_k$ is strictly less than, equals to, or strictly greater than, $1$, respectively.
-We say that the catalytic branching is subcritical, critical, or supercritical, according to $\sum_{k\in \mathbb Z_+} kq_k$ is strictly less than, equals to, or strictly greater than, $2$, respectively.
-We will only be considering the case when the catalytic branching is subcritical, that is, we assume that
+For every $z\in \mathbb R$, we define